-After trying everything they knew to try and change their relationship, one couple went to tell their pastor they were calling it quits, but he asked them if they would be willing to try just one more thing: a one-day class specifically for couples in distress.
-They reluctantly agreed, but as a result, they tore up their divorce papers and never looked back.
+One couple tried everything they knew to try, then told their pastor they were calling it quits.
+He asked them if they would be willing to try one more thing: a class for couples in distress.
+They reluctantly agreed.
+But as a result, they tore up their divorce papers and never looked back.

 - During the interview, ask:

-Every marriage goes through challenging seasons.
-If you are unhappy in your marriage, you might want to pay attention to who you are spending time around and exercise caution in who you allow to speak into your marriage.
-People can be sincere in what they say, but sincerely wrong in the advice they give.
-Hanging out with people who are recently divorced, dissatisfied in their marriage or unhappy with life in general can place you at higher risk for becoming more dissatisfied and ultimately lead you to believe divorce is your only/best option when it really isn’t.
+If you’re unhappy in your marriage, who you spend time with matters because the people you allow to speak into your marriage can help or hurt.
+People can be sincere in what they say but totally wrong in the advice they give.
+If you hang out with recently divorced people, those who are dissatisfied in their marriage, or unhappy people, it can increase your risk for dissatisfaction.
+This can lead you to believe divorce is your only/best option, even if it isn’t.

 *If abuse is an issue in your marriage, call the National Domestic Violence Hotline at 800-799-7233 or visit thehotline.org.